classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/ticket-invoice.md

 ---

-You can also customise the invoice design from `resources/views/invoice/invoice.blade.php`.
+You can also fully customize the invoice design by editing `resources/views/invoice/invoice.blade.php` to match your event branding and requirements.